 Up to 5% of global GDP is estimated to be lost through fraud and corruption, costing the global economy around $2.6 trillion annually.
-Fraud investigations are highly complex and labour-intensive; they must also be extremely rigorous, and this can generate a high rate of “false positives” for in-depth investigation.
+Fraud investigations are highly complex and labour-intensive; they must also be extremely rigorous, and this can generate a high rate of 'false positives' for in-depth investigation.
+This project aims to help automate the process of detecting anomalies that may indicate fraud.

 This project will carry out a proof of principle study for detecting anomalies in networks, based on a similarity matrix between networks.